imaware/golang-fhir-models/README.md

 ## License

-Copyright 2019 - 2022 The Samply Community
+Copyright 2019 - 2022 The mharper-imaware Community

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at